 In 1995 Ejvind Skaaning had a heart valve problem and had to undergo surgery followed by around 6 months of recovery.
 During this time, the management of the company was handed over to his son.
 Upon returning to the company, Ejvind Skaaning continued working for the company for another decade, hereafter retiring in a slow and gradual process.

 According to the High Fidelity article 1995, Skaaning Audio Technology only has two employees, Ejvind Skaaning and his son, Per Skaaning.
 The production is 3000 - 3500 drivers per year.
 Today there are a handful of employees.
-Ejvind Skaaning visits the factory occasionally, but his son, Per Skaaning, is in charge of the business.
+Ejvind Skaaning visited the factory occasionally, until he passed away (08.
+February 2018) and his son, Per Skaaning, continues the business.